mpoore/packer-plugin-salt/.web-docs/README.md

 ### Components

 **Note:** The current version of this plugin does **not** automatically install the required `salt-minion` package.
-It is assumed when calling this provisioner that installation of the `salt-minion` has already taken place.
-Commonly users may employ the shell provisioner (or similar) to install the `salt-minion` or include the necessary steps within their KickStart or seed file for their build.
-Instructions for installing the `salt-minion` are be located on the [SaltProject website](https://docs.saltproject.io/salt/install-guide/en/latest/).
+It is assumed when calling this provisioner that installation of the Salt Minion has already taken place.
+Commonly users may employ the shell provisioner (or similar) to install the Salt Minion or include the necessary steps within their KickStart or seed file for their build.
+Instructions for installing the Salt Minion are be located on the [SaltProject website](https://docs.saltproject.io/salt/install-guide/en/latest/).

-**Note:** The `salt-minion` package need only be installed, it does not need to be enabled as a service or configured with a `salt-master`.
+**Note:** The Salt Minion package need only be installed, it does not need to be enabled as a service or configured with a Salt Master.

 #### Provisioners